monerodefence/monerodefence/README.md

 🌍 **A Call to Arms for Financial Freedom**

-In a world where surveillance threatens to choke personal liberty, Monero Defence (@monerodefence) stands as a fierce guardian of financial privacy.
-We are a loose, dynamic coalition of coders, node operators, privacy advocates, whistleblowers, and journalists united by a single, unwavering mission: to shield the Monero network from the invasive reach of blockchain analysis entities like Chainalysis.
+In a world where surveillance threatens the core of personal liberty, Monero Defence (@monerodefence) stands as a fierce protector of financial privacy.
+We are a loose, dynamic coalition of stakeholders in the success of Monero—coders, node operators, privacy advocates, whistleblowers, and journalists—united by a single mission: to shield the Monero network from the invasive reach of blockchain analysis entities like Chainalysis.
 These adversaries seek to unravel the anonymity that Monero guarantees, endangering those who rely on it to resist oppression.
-We rise to empower individuals with the tools and knowledge to reclaim their right to transact freely, beyond the grip of tyrannical systems.
+We empower individuals with the tools and knowledge to reclaim their right to transact freely, beyond the grip of tyrannical systems.

 ## Our Story: Defending the Bastion of Privacy